DamianSheldon/DamianSheldon.github.io/source/_posts/2016-02-29-notes-of-using-debian.markdown

 comments: true
 categories: [Archives]
 keywords: Debian
-discription: Notes Of Using Debian
+description: Notes Of Using Debian
 ---
 ###1.
 Install pear on Debian
 A: